-If you've ever wondered how to make strawberry vodka, well, it couldn't be simpler.
-It only involves a couple of ingredients, and the teensiest bit of effort for delicious results.
+If you've ever wondered how to make strawberry infused vodka, well, it couldn't be simpler.
+It only involves a couple of ingredients and the teensiest bit of effort for a delicious flavored vodka.

-Serve the Strawberry Vodka chilled over ice, or in your favourite cocktail.
+Serve the Strawberry Vodka chilled over ice, or mixed into some club soda for a refreshing cocktail.

-- 2 heaped tbs of caster (superfine) sugar
+- 2 tbs caster sugar also known as superfine

 - Wash and thoroughly dry the strawberries.
 Remove the tops of the strawberries and slice.